ruby0b/vscode-git-auto-commit/README.md

-# Git Auto-Commit
+# Git Commit-On-Save

 This extension automatically commits (and syncs) modified files.

 ## Extension Settings

-- `git-auto-commit.events`: An array of events that will trigger an auto-commit.
+- `git-commit-on-save.events`: An array of events that will trigger an automatic commit.

 ## Requirements